IEAWindTask37/IEA-Offshore-Borssele/ReadMe.txt

-This repo is under development.
-Be patient - the Borssele reference wind farm will be published here soon!
+This is the development repo for the Borssele Offshore Reference Wind Plant.